amigoscode/bright/day-1.md

 4. Kotlin
 5. Closure

-This means that we just need to jave JDK installed and we can write code in any other above languages.
+This means that we just need to have JDK installed and we can write code in any other above languages.

 This Java code needs to be compiled into bytecode for the JVM to run it.
 ```java